 The Company has an outstanding letter of credit of approximately \$390,800 in connection with the Company's New York City corporate office lease.
-The letter of credit is secured by a restricted certificate of deposit in the same amount which is included in other assets at December 31, 2015 and June 30, 2015.
-On the second anniversary of the commencement date which is expected to be October 2017, the letter of credit will be reduced to approximately \$234,400.
+The letter of credit is secured by a restricted certificate of deposit in the same amount which is included in other assets at March 31, 2016 and June 30, 2015.
+On the second anniversary of the lease commencement date, the letter of credit will be reduced to approximately \$234,400.
 In October 2022, the letter of credit will be reduced to approximately \$156,000.